davidjbradshaw/iframe-resizer/docs/iframed_page/options.md

     default: null
     type: function() { return integer }

 Add a custom function to calculate page size.
 Function must return size as an integer.
-This can be useful when none of the standard ways of working out the size are unsuitable.
+This can be useful when none of the standard ways of working out the size provide a suitable result.
 However, normally problems with sizing are due to CSS issues and this should be looked at first.

-### offsetHeigt / offsetWidth
+### offsetHeight / offsetWidth

     default: 0
     type:    integer